ggercek/image_compare/README.rst

 This tool is developed for a technical challenge provided by Loblaw Digital.

 The aim of the challenge is to develop a tool to automate an image similarity comparison process.
-The tool consumes a csv input file represents image pairs on each row, and produces a csv output file that contains image pair as well as elapsed time and similarity score in range of [0, 1].
+The tool consumes a csv input file which represents image pairs on each row, and produces a csv output file that contains image pair as well as elapsed time and similarity score in range of [0, 1].
 0 means identical, 1 means different